anthonycorletti/snok/docs/getting-started/apps.md

-# Packages
+# Apps

-Snok is great for scaffolding out initial, un-opinionated structure for your python package.
+Snok is great for scaffolding out RESTful APIs with FastAPI.

 ## Getting ready